78 Comments

 Josh's avatar

-I was born in Alabama and most of my family was themselves raised in the rural countryside.
+I was born in Alabama and most of my family were themselves raised in the rural countryside.

 Generally, they interpret everything that happens through a religious worldview.
 Their accounts of supernatural events are very underwhelming and don’t match my own experience of them.
 For example it would be common during a church service to be overcome with religious emotion and speak in tongues.